 Red meat includes beef, lamb, venison and pork, all of which can form part of a healthy diet.
 Processed meat is meat that has been preserved by smoking, curing, salting or adding preservatives.
 Processed meat includes things like sausages, bacon, burgers, ham, salami, other cured meats and pâté.

 Eating too much red and processed meat can increase the risk of bowel cancer.
 Aim to eat no more than 70g of red and processed meat a day – that’s around two slices of roast meat or two sausages.
 Try to cut back if you eat more than 90g (around 3 slices of roast meat) of red and processed meat a day.

 Some types of meat are higher in fat, especially saturated fat.
 Eating lots of saturated fat can increase blood cholesterol levels which increases the risk of developing heart disease and stroke.
 Always try to choose lean cuts of meat with less visible white fat.

-Here are some tips to help you cut the amount of fat in your meat dishes.
+Tips to help you cut the amount of fat in meat dishes:

 Swap some of the meat for beans, peas and lentils – this will help your meal go further